alafh11/Ultra-Marathon-Performance-Analysis/README.md

 3. **Data Export**:
    - The cleaned and processed data is exported to a CSV file (`cleaned_ultra_marathon_data.csv`) for further use in tools like Power BI.

+## Conclusion
+This project demonstrates the process of cleaning and analyzing a dataset of ultra marathon races using Python.
+The cleaned dataset (`cleaned_ultra_marathon_data.csv`) is now ready for further analysis or visualization in tools like Power BI.
+Key insights include trends in athlete performance by gender, distance, and age groups, as well as seasonal variations in race performance.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.